MTD Software for Sole Traders. Your Spreadsheet Already Works.

 • • Below £20,000?
 You can still voluntarily sign up for MTD if you wish

 MTD doesn't force you to abandon your current system and adopt complex accounting software.
-It simply requires digital submission.
-That's why Otis works alongside your existing methods rather than replacing them entirely.
+That's why Otis works alongside your existing methods rather than replacing them.

-You can also download our free spreadsheet template or read our software guide to see just how straightforward getting started really is.
+Download our free spreadsheet template, or read our software guide to see how it works.

 Finding Otis Through the HMRC Software Finder